-Your next destination is in one of the most scenically beautiful and secluded locations in the whole of Scotland, around 3 hours drive north from your first base, in the wild and rugged area of Wester Ross.
+Your next destination is in one of the most scenically beautiful and secluded locations in the whole of Scotland, around three hours’ drive away, in the wild and rugged area of Wester Ross.

-This morning you drive north towards Gairloch for a truly unique experience, perhaps the highlight of the trip.
-You will join a local fisherman on his working boat as he gathers his creels then back on dry land you’ll enjoy a seafood lunch from some of the harvest, cooked for you by the loch shore.
-A fitting end to your exploration of this country’s seafood treasures.
+This morning you drive north towards Gairloch for a unique experience, perhaps the highlight of your trip.
+You will join a local fisherman on his working boat as he gathers his creels.
+It’s hard work bringing in the catch, less so for you watching!
+He will happily share stories and information about the local area as well as his profession.
+Once back on dry land you’ll enjoy a seafood lunch from some of the harvest, cooked for you by the loch shore.
+You’ll struggle to taste seafood as fresh as this anywhere in the world.

 Your route will take you first to Inverness then south through the Highlands.

-Three centre self-drive tour covering Inveraray, Loch Linnhe on the west coast just north of Oban and the Torridon area in the north west Highlands.
+Three centre self-drive tour covering Arduaine, Loch Linnhe on the west coast just north of Oban and Shieldaig in the north west Highlands.

-Prices include a 2 course lunch on day one, a private visit to an oyster farm, and shellfish safari with seafood lunch experience.
+Prices include a seafood cookery demonstration and lunch on day two and a fisherman’s shellfish safari with seafood lunch experience on day five.
 You are welcome to bring your own wine to accompany the seafood lunch, which normally comprises langoustines or crab; if caught, lobster may be served for a small extra charge.

 This holiday can easily be extended with extra nights at any of the featured hotels.
-Ask us for a quotation.
+Ask us for a quote.